KonradGalczynski/Learning/articles/extensionMethodsTesting.md

-## C# extension methods and testability - untold story
+## C# extension methods and testability - the untold story

-Extension methods are really cool feature in C# since they were introduced in C# 3.0.
+Extension methods are a really cool feature in C# since they were introduced in C# 3.0.
 They are extremely useful as they enable us to add functionality to existing types without creating derived types, recompiling existing types, and even modifying them.
 Even though they are static methods they can be called in the same way as if they were instance methods.
 Typical scenarios when we would like to use them are:

 - adding functionalities to collections
 - adding functionalities to Domain Entities or Data Transfer Objects